Picovoice/porcupine/binding/rust/README.md

 ## AccessKey

-Porcupine requires that you obtain a free `AccessKey` from the [Picovoice Console](https://picovoice.ai/console/).
+The Porcupine SDK requires a valid `AccessKey` at initialization. `AccessKey`s act as your credentials when using Porcupine SDKs.
-`AccessKeys` are your credentials for accessing Picovoice SDKs.
-Please keep your `AccessKeys` secret.
+You can create your `AccessKey` for free.
+Make sure to keep your `AccessKey` secret.

-1. Login or Signup for a Picovoice account on the [Picovoice Console](https://picovoice.ai/console/).
+To obtain your `AccessKey`:
-2. Once logged in, go to the [`AccessKey` tab](https://console.picovoice.ai/access_key) to create or use an exisiting `AccessKey`.
+1. Login or Signup for a free account on the [Picovoice Console](https://picovoice.ai/console/).
-3. `AccessKeys` can be viewed at any time be choosing the `Show AccessKey` button in the `AccessKey` tab.
+2. Once logged in, go to the [`AccessKey` tab](https://console.picovoice.ai/access_key) to create one or use an existing `AccessKey`.

 ## Usage